hyprland-community/pyprland/site/scratchpads.md

 > [!note]
 > - If you wish to have a more generic space for any application you may run, check [toggle_special](./toggle_special).
 > - When you create a scratchpad called "name", it will be hidden in `special:scratch_<name>`.
+> - Providing `class` allows a glitch free experience, mostly noticeable when using animations

 ## Commands